 This article tells you how to take a screenshot of your entire screen and open the saved image in the editor — both operations in a single click.Read more

 If your Desktop has suddenly changed to “Tiles” view mode on your Windows computer, then you may have accidentally hit a shortcut key that switches the folder view mode.
 This article tells you how to restore Desktop’s default view back.
 This may also occur due to folder view corruption (i.e., … Read more

 Disk drives (both fixed as well as removable drives) appear under the “This PC” category in File Explorer navigation pane.
 In addition, each removable drive will be pinned as a separate category, appearing after “This PC” and “Libraries” section — that is, the drives appear twice in the navigation pane.
 This double-listing can sometimes cause confusion to the users.
 To remove the duplicate or redundant disk drives from navigation pane, here is a quick registry fix.Read more

 File History does point in time backups of your files so that you can revert back to the exact copy or version of your files when you need them.
-File History also allows you to configure how long the backups are retained, and beyond that, the older versions are purged automatically.
+Although File History allows you to configure how long the backups are retained, however, it doesn’t seem to clear the older versions of the files automatically.

 When you click a video file in File Explorer, the Preview pane may not show the image preview nor the mini-player control for the chosen file.
 In some cases, No preview available message is shown in the Preview pane for selected or all media file types.Read more